johnrscott/riscv_proc/simple_uart/README.md

 Type `~.` to exit `cu`.

+## FT2232 Behaviour

+The following information was checked by looking at an oscilloscope of the TXD output from the FT2232 chip (`rx_debug`) on an oscilloscope.

+When running `cu -s 115200 -l /dev/ttyUSB1`, the baud is 115200 bits per second, meaning each bit is 8.68us.
+As a result, 8 bits takes 69.4us and 9 bits takes 78.2us.
+The measured time of the byte transmission on the oscilloscope is 78.4us, so 9 bits are transmitted.
+The transmission begins with a start bit, which is low for one bit period.
+Then the next 8 bytes are the data; the bit order is least-significant bit first  (verified using `@`, code 0x40, which has a single `1` towards the end of the transmission).
+There are no stop bits.

 ## Debugging FPGA programming problems

 If you get the following message when attempting to connect to the FPGA board: